isabella232/ibm-blueprint-tools/README.md

   * Merge or assemble the blueprint.yaml from its parts
   * Assemble the blueprint.yaml using Python libraries

+  Refer to the [User Guide docs](./docs/README.md) for the usage scenarios and details of how to use the tools

 ### Blueprint CLI usage

   Use the `blueprint dev-tools` CLI to validate and work with the blueprint configuration files.